-Injury Anadromous streams throughout the spill zone were initially oiled in 1989, and oil was sequestered in the intertidal sediments at stream mouths and along shorelines.
-Subsequently, it was documented that cutthroat trout emigrating within the oiled areas in 1989 -1990 grew more slowly than those in the unoiled areas.
+Anadromous streams throughout the spill zone were oiled following the spill in 1989, and oil was sequestered in the intertidal sediments at stream mouths and along shorelines.
+Subsequently, it was documented that cutthroat trout emigrating within the oiled areas in 1989-1990 grew more slowly than those in the unoiled areas.
 When trout leave their freshwater spawning areas they feed primarily in the nearshore environment, thus it is likely cutthroats were exposed to oil in this environment.
 The difference in growth rates between trout in oiled versus unoiled streams persisted through 1991.
 It was hypothesized that the slower rate of growth in oiled streams was the result of reduced food supplies or direct exposure to oil, and there was concern that reduced growth rates resulted in reduced survival.

-Recovery Objective Cutthroat trout will have recovered when growth rates within oiled areas are similar to those for unoiled areas, after taking into account geographic differences.
+Cutthroat trout will have recovered when growth rates within oiled areas are similar to those for unoiled areas, after taking into account geographic differences.

-Recovery Status Limited information exists regarding the current status of cutthroat trout.
+Limited information exists regarding the current status of cutthroat trout.
 Recent exposure to lingering oil is unlikely, because most of the bioavailable oil appears to be confined to subsurface intertidal areas, and not dissolved in the water column.
 Moreover, distribution of cutthroat trout is patchy throughout the Sound, thus access to oil is restricted.
 However, the Sound is the northern edge of cutthroat trout range and dispersal during marine migration is restricted, thereby increasing their susceptibility to habitat alteration and pollution.
 Cutthroat trout populations in the Sound are small and geographically isolated from each other: These characteristics suggest that recovery of a population would depend less on mixing with nearby aggregates than on the productivity of the endemic population and the extent to which it was injured by the spill.
-Confounding factors such as sport fishing and habitat alterations of spawning streams (e.g., through logging) may also inhibit successful recruitment of young into a population and subsequent increase in numbers.
-Finally, growth rate data has not been collected since the early 1990s, thus the recovery objective has not been met.
-The recovery status of cutthroat trout remains unknown.
+Confounding factors such as sport fishing and habitat alteration of spawning streams (e.g., through logging) may also inhibit successful recruitment of young into a population and subsequent increase in numbers.